Grace to you and Happy Easter!

-In the events described in John 14:15-21, Jesus was not wishing believers a goodbye without a substitute; instead he was promising and gifting them (and us) "another presence" like himself.
+In the events described in John 14:15-21, the Lord did not wish believers a goodbye without a substitute.
+Instead, he was promising and gifting them (and us) "another presence" like himself.

 The apostles and disciples had seen and known Jesus Christ as the “paraclete” and the counselor.
 1 John 2:1 describes Jesus Christ as Paraclete(Advocate): “We have an advocate with the Father, Jesus Christ, the righteous.”
 The Letter to the Hebrews reaffirms the same truth that Jesus is the Advocate and Mediator for us with the Father (see Heb 7:25).

 In truth, Jesus Christ is our Advocate and Mediator.
 But he was physically leaving the apostles, and they were sad and discouraged.
 Just as we are sad, discouraged when Christ seems distant from us.
 Those moments, our worries seem to consume our thoughts and emotions.
 Who will defend us before the world that is opposed to our belief and lifestyle?
 Who will console us?
-Who will speak on our behalf since we are not as connected as our adversaries?
-Who will intervene so our needs are met?
-Who will accompany us during our moments of sorrows, distress, depression and anxiety?
+Who will speak on our behalf amidst our powerful adversaries?
+Who will intervene, so our needs are met?
+Who will accompany us during our moments of sorrows, distress, depression, and anxiety?
 Who will show us the way?
 Who will be our companion in moments of loneliness?
 Who?

-Then come the promise and the grace from Jesus Christ himself: "If you love me, you will keep my commandments.
-And I will pray the Father, and he will give you another Counselor [paraclete], to be with you for ever, even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him; you know him, for he dwells with you, and will be in you.
-“I will not leave you desolate; I will come to you” (Jn 14:15-18).
+Then comes the promise plus the grace from the Lord Jesus Christ himself: "If you love me, you will keep my commandments.
+And I will pray the Father, and he will give you another Counselor [Paraclete], to be with you forever, even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him; you know him, for he dwells with you, and will be in you.
+I will not leave you desolate; I will come to you” (Jn 14:15-18).

 God love you.
 God bless you.